jackiehjm/stx-docs/doc/source/updates/kubernetes/performing-an-orchestrated-upgrade.rst

     During an orchestrated upgrade, the following alarms are ignored even when strict restrictions are selected:

-    -   750.006, Automatic application re-apply is pending
+    -   750.006, Generic alarm for any platform-managed applications as they are auto-applied

     -   900.005, Upgrade in progress